 Inspired by another painting of Jagannath’s which incorporated words from a love poem by Rabindranath Tagore, the client requested to similarly use Tagore’s famous poem “Where the mind is without fear.”
 Once hung, the overall effect was stunning and brought a brighter, cheerful vibe to the previously dim space.

-Browse recent testimonials below, or read our recent blog posts on commissioned Indian art and on behind-the-scenes of a commission by Anuradha Thakur.
+To learn more about the commissioning process, read our recent blog posts above, or browse recent testimonials below.
 To schedule a consultation, please reach out to us at firstname.lastname@example.org.

 We wanted to create a painting with a unique aesthetic that was a reflective of who we were and that matched the upholstery and carpet in that room.